 - Equity Indices (S&P MidCap 400, Russell 2000, etc)

-In early 2021, Plus500 announced the acquisition of Cunningham Commodities LLC.
-As of July 2021, this acquisition was complete.
+In early 2021, Plus500 announced the acquisition of Cunningham Commodities LLC and completed the deal in July 2021.

-Just because Plus500 is now bringing options and futures derivatives to US traders, it doesn’t change the fact that CFDs are illegal under US Securities Laws.
+Plus500 is now bringing options and futures to US traders, but not CFDs.
+CFDs remain illegal under US Securities Laws.

 Note: Options offered to US customers by Plus500 are entirely different from options CFDs.
 Options CFDs are, in fact, CFD products, while the already launched standard options are not.